Skip to content

 The lack of detail, particularly the runway headings, suggests that the runway had not been functional for some time prior to 1968.

 1971: USAF/GE Space Cmd AN/GPS-10 spacetrack radar was established here.
-A Google-based map locates its facilities at Ko Kha Air Station and provides some history.8 Note particularly that the Route 1 Bypass cutting through the air station site had already been built before the USAF arrived.
+A Google-based map locates its facilities at Ko Kha Air Station (Google Maps link) and provides some history.8 Note particularly that the Route 1 Bypass cutting through the air station site had already been built before the USAF arrived.

-A sequence of photos of the USAF site taken from 1972 periodically up to the present by Ken Schmidt appears on flickr at Ko Kha Air Station, Thailand.
-Of particular interest is one photo which confirms the existence of a structure shown on the Allied intel sketch of 1943 on page 1.
-The structure turns out to have been a roofed open-walled shelter:9
+A sequence of photos of the USAF site taken from 1972 periodically up to the present by Ken Schmidt appears on flickr at Ko Kha Air Station, Thailand (offsite link).
+Of particular interest is one photo (offsite link) which confirms the existence of a structure shown on the Allied intel map sketch from 1943.
+The structure turns out to have been a roofed open-walled shelter (Google Maps link):9

 Photo by Ken Schmidt